iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Introduction

-To mitigate misalignment propagation and accumulation in pyramid architectures, we propose the Feature-Enhanced Residual Module \textbf{(FERM)} as the core component of the decoding layer, which can emphasize informative features.
-Specifically, FERM comprises three sequential blocks (see Figure~\ref{fig:1}(b)), namely Feature Fusion Block (FFB), Squeeze Excitation Block (SEB), and Deformation Field Estimator (DeF).
-Initially, at the $l$th scale, the residual FFB extracts anatomical semantic features from both the fixed and moving images, while preserving detailed original information.
-Subsequently, SEB applies channel-wise attention to reweight these extracted features (see Section~\ref{sec3.2}), learning to suppress irrelevant ones.
-Finally, DeF estimates the deformation fields.
-By adopting this design, FERM achieves high-level registration performance with fewer parameters comparing to a vanilla residual decoder.
-Moreover, to adaptively determine the number of iterations for diverse image pairs, we propose the dual-stage Threshold-Controlled Iterative \textbf{(TCI)} strategy, which employs a sliding window to dynamically track the estimated deformation fields and quantifies each by the similarity difference between the warped image $I_m^w$ and the fixed image $I_f$.
-TCI then assesses the stability of deformation (i.e., first stage) by computing the standard deviation of all similarity differences within this window.
-Upon reaching stability (see Section~\ref{subsec:C}), TCI further evaluates convergence (i.e., second stage) by measuring the change between similarity differences of the two most recently estimated deformation fields within this window.
+To mitigate misalignment propagation and accumulation in pyramid architectures, we propose the Fused Attention-Residual Module \textbf{(FARM)} as the core component of the decoding layer to emphasize informative features.
+Specifically, FARM follows a dual-pathway design, including an Attention Pathway (AP) and a Residual Pathway (RP) (see Figure~\ref{fig:1}~(b)).
+The AP comprises a Squeeze Excitation Block (SEB) and a Spatial Attention Block (SAB).
+SEB applies channel attention to suppress irrelevant features and alleviate accumulated anatomical misalignment, while SAB further highlights salient spatial regions based on the refined feature maps, thereby reducing misalignment accumulation.
+In parallel, RP employs two convolutional layers for channel transformation and two sequential residual blocks to extract fine-grained anatomical details, supporting comprehensive and precise structural modeling (see Section~\ref{sec3.2}).
+By adopting this design, FARM achieves high-level registration performance compared to a vanilla residual decoder without substantially increasing the number of learnable parameters.
+Moreover, to adaptively determine the number of optimization iterations for diverse image pairs, we propose the dual-stage Threshold-Controlled Iterative \textbf{(TCI)} strategy, which employs a sliding window of size $t$ to dynamically track the estimated deformation fields and quantifies each by the similarity difference between the warped moving image $I_m^w$ and the fixed image $I_f$.
+TCI then assesses the stability of deformation (i.e., first stage) by computing the standard deviation $\varepsilon_l$ of all similarity differences within this window.
+Upon reaching stability (see Section~\ref{subsec:C}), TCI further evaluates convergence (i.e., second stage) by measuring the change $\Delta s$ between similarity differences of the two most recently estimated deformation fields within this window.
 TCI is designed to be efficient to enable adaptive determination of the number of iterations for each scale of the underlying image pair, without significantly increasing registration time (see Section~\ref{sec4.1}).
-We coin the network that integrates FERM and TCI as the Threshold-Controlled Iterative Pyramid \textbf{(TCIP)} network.
+We coin the network that integrates FARM and TCI as the iterative Pyramid Estimation with Attention and Residuals \textbf{(iPEAR)} network. \textbf{To the best of our knowledge, iPEAR is the first pyramid network to jointly model channel and spatial attention alongside residual blocks in its decoder, while dynamically determining the number of optimization iterations.}

 The key contributions of this work are as follows: